Lobolo: Negative effects

 Lobolo may have some unintended negative effects.
-It may create a financial barrier for some young men looking to take a bride.
+It may create a financial barrier for some young men looking to marry.
 It is common for a couple that is emotionally ready to commit to each other to stay unmarried if the man does not have the financial resources to satisfy the impeding traditional ritual, and in some cases, the bride-to-be who has the financial resources secretly pays her own lobolo by giving the money to the man who in turn hands it over to the bride's family.
 For those who do have the financial means, the issue can be lobolo's opportunity cost.
 Young men who are in the wealth-creation stage of life may feel that their future is better secured if they invest their money elsewhere to receive significant financial returns.

 Lobolo is seen by some as an extravagance that has little relevance in a society where young Africans are trying to lift themselves out of poverty.
-However, the tradition is still adhered to as strongly as ever, and in families where tradition and intention override greed, lobolo can be a great way of showing commitment between families, not just between the bride and groom.
+However, the tradition is still adhered to as strongly as ever, and in families where tradition and intention override greed, lobolo is perceived to be an effective way of showing commitment between families, not just between the bride and groom.
 Lobolo is also seen by some rural South African women as a sign of respect in that it symbolizes their worth and reinforces their dignity.
 Many traditional marriages utilize a cash-based lobolo; this can be then followed by a European-style wedding ceremony, where the lobolo funds are used to pay for expenses.
-In this way, any outlaid costs are returned to the payer in another form, preserving tradition, honor, and finances.
+In this way, any outlaid costs are returned to the payer in another form, preserving tradition, honour, and finances.

 Recently, the meaning of lobolo has been abused.
 The bride's family is demanding huge amounts of money from the groom's family and in turn, lobolo is now more of a money-generating scheme for most families.
 Instead of simple gifts for lobolo payment as it was in the 20th century and beyond, fathers are demanding outrageous amounts for their daughters.
 This has given some men in African society the 'right' to abuse and ill-treat their wives because they feel that they bought them.
 There is no gender equality because (in some views) the system "promotes male superiority" where the voices of women do not matter nor their importance acknowledged.